Expensive 'Harry Potter' Items That Fetched The Biggest Bids At Auctions

 First edition of Philosopher’s Stone

 The second most expensive Harry Potter item ever sold is the first edition of Philosopher’s Stone.
-This rare edition in mint condition fetched USD 471,000 (THB 16 million approx.), the highest amount ever for a piece of fiction in the 20th century.
+This rare edition in mint condition fetched USD 471,000 (INR 3 Crores approx.), the highest amount ever for a piece of fiction in the 20th century.
 The auction happened in Texas in December 2021, and was bought by a mystery buyer.
 What makes this edition even more special is that the first edition had printed only 500 copies worldwide, out of which 300 copies were sent to libraries.
 This copy was one of the remaining 200.

 J.K Rowling’s chair